 Breath Test Challenges In New Jersey

 A refusal charge is harder to challenge then it is to challenge a breath test or a standardized field sobriety test.
 In order to validate the charge of a Breath Test Refusal, a police officer just needed probable cause for both the traffic stop and the DWI arrest.
 The person charged with administering the Breathalyzer will read a standardized statement making you aware of your rights if you refuse the breath test.
-Just because you feel you are not drunk or have a medical condition preventing you from taking the test is not a defense.
+Just because you feel you are not drunk or have a medical condition preventing you from taking the test is not a defense to not agreeing to take the test and a refusal charge will result.

 Speak To An Experienced New Jersey DWI Lawyer About Breath Test Refusals